abdfaizaan/AIW-DevOps-with-GitHub-V2/Hands-on lab/04-azure-boards.md

 In this task, you will connect your Azure DevOps project's board to your GitHub repository using the Azure Boards app for GitHub to support the integration between Azure Boards and GitHub.
 This app is free for both public and private repositories.
 You'll also explore work items.

-1. In your browser, open GitHub Marketplace by navigating to the URL below:
+1. In your browser, open a new tab and navigate to the GitHub Marketplace using the following URL:

    ```
    https://github.com/marketplace/azure-boards